Eythan01ch/AIChannel/README.md

 # AIChannel
-youtube channel about economics created manily with ai tools
+YouTube channel about economics created mainly with AI tools

+- using GPT3 as the text/script generator
+- using murf for the voice-over